orangecalculator/326_212-2018fall/README.md

 ## Announcements

+* 2018-11-23: Typo in the added problem to Part 1 is fixed.
 * 2018-11-22: A simple task is added to Part 1, problem 1 of the Final Project.
 This should help doing problem 4.
 * 2018-11-22: Typo in Homework 7 is fixed.
 * 2018-11-15: [Final Project](./project/project.md) is announced.